smoke8714522/electron-vite-react/docs/milestones.md

    - **Deliverables**:
      - “Bulk Import” button wired to `bulk-import-assets` IPC.
      - ThumbnailService in main process using `sharp` and `ffmpeg`.
-     - Cached thumbnails stored under `/vault/cache/thumbnails`.
+     - Cached thumbnails stored under project root `cache/thumbnails`.
    - **Verification/Test**:
-     - Importing a sample folder pops thumbnails in UI.
+     - Importing a sample folder populates the database and UI reflects changes (may need refresh).
-     - Thumbnail files appear on disk and render correctly.
+     - Thumbnail files appear on disk in `cache/thumbnails`.

 4. **Milestone 4: Library View UI**
    - **Goal**: Build the core library grid/list with filtering, sorting, and virtualization.